2021/22 | Conestoga College

 - Standard First Aid and Heart and Stroke Foundation of Canada Basic Life Support.

-- An annual Police Check for Vulnerable Sector Screening (VSS).
+- An annual Police Check including Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in WIL experiences which will jeopardize progress in the program.
 Acceptance for WIL is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of WIL start date.

 Safety in the Workplace Course (OHS1320)